Guided Visualization for Anxiety: Use Imagination to Feel Calm

 Integrating Visualization into Daily Life

-- Mini-breaks: 2–3 min before meetings.
+- Mini-breaks: 2–3 minutes before meetings.

-- Stress “rescue”: Quick beach visualization before public speaking.
+- Stress “rescue”: a quick beach visualization to calm nerves before public speaking.

 The Science Behind Guided Visualization Meditation